makersacademy/bowling-challenge/README.md

 ### Code Quality:
 - My focus was around building encapsulated classes and single responsibility functions, to ensure the code is as readable and maintainable as possible.
 - For linting I used ESLint to enforce the standard JS style
-- I used CodeClimate and Better Code Hub to further check the repository for any code smells or technical debt.
-Both are reporting maximum code quality scores.
+- I used CodeClimate and Better Code Hub to check the repository for code smells and technical debt, with both at maximum scores.

 ### Workflow:
 - Git: small, consistent commits at green and refactoring stages, using clear and communicative commit messages